patmejia/spacy-llm/README.md

 ## contributing

-To contribute, fork the repository, implement changes, run tests ✓, and submit a pull request We appreciate your help!
+To contribute, fork the repository, implement changes, run tests ✓, and submit a pull request We appreciate and support collaborationsX

 ## notes